 What to Expect During Treatment

 Your pet’s modified chiropractic therapy begins with a thorough examination to assess their posture, gait, and spinal alignment.
 We’ll discuss your pet’s symptoms, medical history, and any activities they participate in.
-This comprehensive evaluation helps us develop a personalized treatment plan.
+This comprehensive evaluation helps us develop a personalized treatment plan tailored to your pet’s specific needs and activity level.

 Conditions That May Benefit From Chiropractic Care